-While there’s no guarantee you’ll get accepted, applying this way is allowed, and you can get approved if you do legitimately or plan to have income outside of a traditional job and business expenses.
-You can state your estimated revenues if you’re just starting your business.
+While there’s no guarantee you’ll get accepted, applying this way is allowed, and you can get approved if you do it legitimately or plan to have income outside of a traditional job and business expenses.
+You can state your estimated revenues if you’re starting your business.

 Credit Score and Chase 5/24 Rule

 You’ll need a good credit score (typically 680 or higher) to get approved for a Chase Ink Business card.

 Additionally, Chase follows the 5/24 rule, which means that if you’ve opened five or more personal credit cards in the past 24 months, you may be ineligible for a new Chase card.
 This includes all types of personal cards, including branded cards from individual retailers (like the Target Red Card).
 So keep this in mind if you plan on applying.

 The good news is that Ink Cards do not take up a 5/24 slot once approved.

 So, if you do plan to apply for a card like the Chase Sapphire Reserve or Preferred soon, and you’re close to 5/24, it’s wise to apply for business cards first, get approved, and then get a card like the Chase Sapphire Reserve or Preferred, which do take up a 5/24 slot.